bngarren/ccsync/README.md

 | `cacheTTL`      | Default: 5000.
 Cache duration in milliseconds.
 This reduces how many times the source/target parameters must be validated on quick, repetitive re-syncs. |
 | `usePolling`  | Default: false.
 If true, will use a polling-based strategy during watch mode rather than native operating system events (default).
 Consider using polling if watch mode is missing file changes.
 Polling _may_ result in higher CPU usage (but likely only significant with a large number of watched files)

-> Note: Log files are written to a log directory depending on the operating system:s<br>
+> Note: Log files are written to a log directory depending on the operating system:<br>
 > - Windows: `%USER%\AppData\Local\ccsync\logs`
 > - macOS: `~/Library/Logs/ccsync`
 > - Linux/Unix: `~/.local/share/ccsync/logs`